britannica/iris-public/README.md

 1. In the upper left, click the "Upload" button
 1. Upload the files inside of the `./config/s3-default-documents` directory. **Be sure to make these public!**

-This only needs to happen once.
+This step only needs to happen once.

 **That's it!**